 Local GFA World-supported pastor comforts bereaved families after horrific mudslide kills more than 160 at Myanmar jade mining site WILLS POINT, TX — One of the world’s leading mission agencies has called for “compassionate prayer” after more than 160 people were killed by a horrific mudslide at a jade mine in northern Myanmar earlier this month.

 Several Christians living in a nearby village work at the jade mine, but fortunately no one from the local church was reported missing or dead, Gospel for Asia (GFA World) said.

 The pastor said several of his church members were late going to work and missed the landslide.
 Now he’s ministering to bereaved families, comforting them and praying for them, Gospel for Asia (GFA World) said.

 According to news reports, a massive river of mud and rock triggered by heavy rains swept into the mining site, burying workers and people scavenging for precious stones.
 A state official described it as “like a tsunami.”

 Graphic images showed rescue workers pulling bodies from the debris and laying them in rows under tarp.

-“Our heartfelt prayers are with the families of all the workers who died in this terrible disaster as well as the injured,” said GFA World founder Dr. K.P.
+“Our heartfelt prayers are with the families of all the workers who died in this terrible disaster as well as the injured,” said Gospel for Asia (GFA World) founder Dr. K.P.
 Yohannan.
 “The people of Myanmar are among the most kind-hearted and loving on the planet.
 Right now, we can lift them up to our Lord Jesus in compassionate prayer.”